Master of Biomedical Sciences (MBS) program

 - MBS-Doylestown (MBS-D): Baruch S. Blumberg Institute at the Pennsylvania Biotechnology Center of Bucks County in Doylestown, PA.

-MBS-D students earn their degrees in approximately 18 months, attending part-time, evenings and weekends.
+MBS-D students earn their degrees in approximately 18 months through a flexible-format program, attending evening classes and one Saturday class per month.